 You can take a look at their latest literary issue by clicking here, or watch this video they created on how our faces look when we talk about love!

-Have you ever seen something perched on top of a building, in an impossible crevice, and just thought, how the heck did that get there?
-Come October, you’ll be saying this quite a lot as pumpkins crop up, seemingly by magic, in the most unlikely places.
+Have you ever seen something lining pathways, in an impossible crevice, and just thought, who the heck is behind that?
+Come October, you’ll be saying this quite a lot as pumpkins crop up, seemingly by magic, all over campus.
 At Tufts, we know there’s nothing to get you in the Halloween spirit like a few ominously placed gourds!

 Here's where some of the pumpkins have sprung up in years past!